 With an ISA through the platform, clients can optimise their annual ISA limit by 'grossing up' their contribution to take account of any initial fee payable to you that is being facilitated through the platform.
-For example, in the case of an £15,240 ISA subscription, where a 3% initial fee is payable, we will accept a cheque for £15,711.34, so that the client can invest the full £15,240 after the initial fee has been accounted for.
+For example, in the case of a £15,240 ISA subscription in 2016/17, where a 3% initial fee is payable, we will accept a cheque for £15,711.34, so that the client can invest the full £15,240 after the initial fee has been accounted for.

 Collective Investment Bond (CIB)

 The CIB has been given a 2014 Defaqto 5 Star Rating, marking it as one of the leading onshore bonds in the market.
 With access to over 1250 funds with multiple share classes, beneficial platform charges for multiple investments (including reductions for linking with those of your spouse/civil partner) and a simple platform facilitating it, it’s no surprise that the CIB has been consistently placed top for Defaqto comparisons against other providers’ unit-linked bonds.
 Advisers considering recommending the CIB can access information on the taxation of collectives held within a bond on Informer, our technical planning resource.